-Are there any proceedings allowing for the disclosure of information about an award debtor within your jurisdiction?
+22 Are there any proceedings allowing for the disclosure of information about an award debtor within your jurisdiction?

-As mentioned in question 21, the Land Register is searchable by name for creditors who have already obtained an executory title against their debtors.
+As mentioned in question 21, creditors who have already obtained an executory title against their debtors may search the Land Register by the name of that debtor.

-Under specific circumstances stipulated in the AEA, a debtor may be ordered to prepare a full list of their assets.
-Notably, the Austrian Penal Code foresees a sanction of up to six months of forced confinement if a debtor provides false or incomplete information that jeopardises the satisfaction of the claim.
+Also, under specific circumstances stipulated in sections 47(1) no 1 and 2 AEA and in section 364a AEA, the debtor may be ordered to prepare a full list of their assets.
+Notably, the Austrian Penal Code foresees a sanction of up to six months of forced confinement in case the debtor provides false or incomplete information thus jeopardising the satisfaction of the claim.

-Notably, recent amendments to the AEA allow attorneys and notaries public access to enforcement data (i.e., information about the enforcement court, the case number and the amount of the debt subject to the enforcement proceedings).
-The database also shows previous attempts to seize a debtor's movable assets and whether the debtor has been ordered to prepare an inventory of its property within the past year.
-However, it does not provide information about proceedings in which a creditor has not taken an action to actively pursue enforcement within the past two years or proceedings that have taken less than a month to conclude since their respective leave of enforcement.
-Most importantly, to gain access to this information, attorneys and notaries public do not need to exhibit an executory title, but merely attest to the existence of a receivable their clients may have against the debtor, and to reasonable doubt as to the debtor's solvency.
-This allows potential claimants to benefit from the new database and evaluate enforcement chances before commencing proceedings.
+Notably, the AEA grants attorneys and notaries public access to an enforcement database including information about the enforcement court, the case number and the amount of the debt subject to the enforcement proceedings.
+The database also shows previous attempts to seize the debtor's movable assets and if the debtor has been ordered to prepare an inventory of their property within the last year.
+It, however, does not provide information about proceedings in which the creditor has not taken an action to actively pursue enforcement within the last two years and also proceedings that have taken less than a month to conclude since their respective leave of enforcement.
+Most importantly, to gain access to this information, attorneys and notaries public do not need to exhibit an executory title, but merely attest the existence of a receivable their clients may have against the debtor as well as reasonable doubt as to the debtor's solvency.
+This allows also potential claimants to benefit from the new database and evaluate enforcement chances before commencing proceedings.